-GHG emission estimation
+Maintenance carbon emission estimation

-Since the carbon footprint related to maintenance occurs after the vehicle is placed on the market, it can only be estimated based on statistical data.
+Since the carbon footprint related to maintenance occurs after the vehicle is placed on the market, it can only be calculated based on the known frequency specified by the vehicle manufacturer.

-There are two possibilities (considered in a hierarchical order):
+For level 3 and level 4, there are two possibilities (considered in a hierarchical order):

-List of maintenance parts/consumable and associated frequency provided by the manufacturer.
+a) List of maintenance parts/consumable and associated frequency provided by the manufacturer.

-List of maintenance parts/consumable not available
+b) List of maintenance parts/consumable not available

 Maintenance Data Availability

-If list of maintenance parts/consumable and associated frequency is provided by the OEM then the following estimation should be used.
+If list of maintenance parts/consumable and associated frequency is provided by the manufacturer or parts supplier, then the following estimation shall be used.

-As this will reflect the effort from the OEM to reduce carbon footprint of maintenance, OEM should provide all the assumptions (list, frequency, carbon emission) used for carbon footprint estimation.
+As this will reflect the effort from the manufacturer to reduce carbon footprint of maintenance, the manufacturer or part supplier should provide all the assumptions (list, frequency, carbon emission) used for carbon footprint estimation.

+Equation 41